-University of Illinois at Chicago

-Chicago, perhaps the urAmerican metropolis, provides

-the ideal launching pad for urban

-and architectural speculation.

-For students at the School of

-Architecture, direct access to

-Chicago's rich catalog of urban

-experiments is complemented by

-the resources and opportunities

-generated by an especially active

-community of alumni, design

-practices, and architectural

-institutions.

-Established in 1965, UIC is now one of the top two hundred research-funded institutions in the world.
+University of Illinois at Chicago Chicago, perhaps the quintessential American metropolis, provides the ideal launching pad for urban and architectural speculation.
+For students at the School of Architecture, direct access to Chicago's rich catalog of urban experiments is complemented by the resources and opportunities generated by an especially active community of alumni, design practices, and architectural institutions.
+Established in 1965, UIC is now one of the top two hundred researchfunded institutions in the world.
 The School of Architecture benefits from UIC's commitment to building a dynamic and diverse set of faculty and intellectual, aesthetic, and cultural interests.
 It is from within this context that the School of Architecture extends its three-part agenda: to condition the metropolis, construct new audiences, and circulate ideas.
 The UIC campus and the Architecture + Design Studios building, ca. 1968.

 Architecture at Chicago

-At the UIC School of Architecture, we broadly maintain that the purpose of architecture (distinct from "building") is not primarily to answer, respond, or serve, but to anticipate, provoke, and challenge.
+At the UIC School of Architecture. we broadly maintain that the purpose of architecture (distinct from "building") is not primarily to answer, respond, or serve, but to anticipate, provoke, and challenge.
 Architecture sets the stage for how people, objects, events, and environments can be connected or held apart, and it does so through various design media: drawing and writing, images and codes, structures and plans, and products and polemics, as well as the formal arrangements of matter and energy.

 Rather than simply confirm existing identities, architecture at its most effective allows us to become something else by fabricating alternative models of interaction.
 Through its specific historical and contemporary techniques and forms of knowledge, architecture is one of the most powerful disciplines of world-making available.

 The graduate studio and 3100 gallery during the Year End Show, May 2016.

 Graduate Programs

 The UIC School of Architecture offers three graduate programs:

-Master of Architecture Three-year professional degree See page 10
+Master of Architecture

+Three-year professional degree

+→ page 8

-Master of Arts in Design Criticism Two-year terminal master's See page 33
+Master of Arts in Design Criticism

+Two-year terminal master's

+→ page 31

 Master of Science in Architecture

 One-year post-professional degree

-See page 40
+→ page 38

 The school also organizes several introductory non-degree programs for those who would like to explore the field and build a portfolio for graduate applications:

 YArch

 Four-week summer program

+→ page 68

+TryArch

+Weekend workshop

-See page 70
+→ page 68

+A first-year MArch studio final review, Fall 2019.